AWS-FCJ-AmazonQ-Workshop/Amazon-Q-Series/Developer-Experience-AmazonQ-Developer-Deep-Dive/content/3-sdlc/3.4-review/3.4.1-security-scan/_index.md

 ---
 title: "Security Scan with Amazon Q Developer"
-date: "`r Sys.Date()`"
+date: "July 6, 2025"
 weight: 2
 chapter: false
 pre: " <b> 3.4.1. </b> "
 ---

-#### Security Scan
+Security Scan

-Amazon Q Developer can help you identify and remediate security vulnerabilities in your code.
-This feature is essential for building secure applications and preventing common threats.
+Amazon Q Developer can be used to identify and remediate security vulnerabilities.
+Let’s explore how to do this.

-#### How to Use Security Scan
-1. **Create a new file** (e.g., `insecure.cs`) in VSCode and paste in the following code block:
+Create a new file named `insecure.cs` in VSCode, then paste the following code into the file.
+Remember to save the file.

+For learning purposes only
+The example code below contains security vulnerabilities and must not be deployed in any production environment.
+This code is written this way so you can learn about the security scan feature of Amazon Q Developer.
+Do not use this code for any purpose other than learning within the scope of this workshop.

 ```csharp
 using Microsoft.Data.SqlClient;